Downtown Brooklyn Is Getting A Complete Redesign

 Similar to the Meatpacking District’s initiative, their plan is to “transform the public realm of Downtown Brooklyn by reclaiming its streets for greater pedestrian use and creating attractive, accessible public spaces that prioritize people and the environment.”

-The newly designed roadmap will focus on transforming the streets between Willoughby and Schermerhorn Streets north and south of the Fulton Mall from a central business district, to a downtown for people.
+The designed roadmap will continue focusing on transforming the streets between Willoughby and Schermerhorn Streets north and south of the Fulton Mall from a central business district, to a downtown for people.
+Shared Street networks will continue being installed to slow traffic and promote pedestrian safety and accessibility “to create more welcoming, vibrant public spaces and strengthen the local economy.”

 The area has seen extensive growth over the past few years and DBP’s plan is intended to accommodate this growth in order to make “Downtown Brooklyn a signature destination and a more livable neighborhood for all.”